 Dry January or T-Break January?
-How to live your healthiest life in the first month of 2022!
+How to live your healthiest life in the first month of the year!

 Whether you are going fully sober in January, abstaining from alcohol as a part of Dry January, considering a tolerance break, or just interested in how a month without your vices may impact the beginning of your year, this article will be a great read!
 We’ll also go into detail about how a cannabis T-Break can be beneficial for you and how it affects your body.